-School’s out for summer, and your teen heads straight for the TV, where she seems intent to stay for the next few months.
+School’s out for summer, and your teen’s not interested in your productive summer ideas.
+Instead, your teen heads straight for the TV, where they seem intent to stay for the next few months.
 Should you rush to intercept?
 Stash the TV in a closet?
 Throw your teenager some ultimatums?

 None of the above.
 Instead, use these guidelines to get your teenager to transition from school to (a productive) summer, courtesy of parenting expert, Jennifer Chung.